nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 Fig 1.
 TypeTask’s User Interface <br>

-5. TypeTask automatically assigns your tasks certain colours to help you differentiate them easily.
+5. TypeTask automatically assigns your tasks certain colours to help you differentiate them easily. <br>
    `Red`: this uncompleted task’s deadline has passed!
 Better get on to it. <br>
    `Green`: this uncompleted task has a deadline but is not due yet.
 Phew! <br>
    `Exclamation Mark`: this uncompleted task was labelled as a priority. <br>